therealarvin/pdf-field-extractor/SCHEMA_GENERATION_INSTRUCTIONS.md

 After processing all relationships:
 - Count the extracted fields from the JSON
 - Subtract fields that are linked/continuation/radio options
-- Your final schema should have fewer items than the original field count
+- Your final schema should have significantly fewer items than the original field count
 - Document which fields were consolidated and why
+- Pay special attention to fields that might semantically represent the same data value but have different names
+- Ensure no duplicate schema items exist for the same semantic concept

 ### Step 12: Generate TypeScript Schema